 David Welle, a senior event producer for Group Delphi, has some thoughtful tips on how to select the best venue for your exhibit.

 Ask the Right Questions

-When thinking about your prospective city location, ask yourself, “Who are our clients, where are they coming from, and how are they going to get to the location?”
+When thinking about your prospective city for a trade show event venue, ask yourself, “Who are our clients, where are they coming from, and how are they going to get to the location?”

 “It may not cross the mind of an event planner in, say, Arizona, that a winter event in Chicago might be problematic,” says Welle.

 Cities like Chicago, Detroit, or Boston may be fantastic options nine months out of the year, but not so much when flights are canceled, sidewalks are slick, and heavy winter-wear is needed.
 Not to mention, many residents of wintery cities are looking to warmer climates during the deep freeze.